Keruspe/blog/posts/2012-11-22-knowing-your-system-part-basics-on-unixlike-systems.md

 tags: gnu, unix, linux, sysadmin, knowingyoursystem
 ---

-Before starting to blog about more technical stuff, I'd like to remember a few basis about UNIX-like systems.
+Before starting to blog about more technical stuff, I'd like to recall a few basis about UNIX-like systems.

 I use a GNU/Linux based distribution most of the time, so I'll speak about this kind of system,